keithnlarsen/restmvc.js/README.md

 Your controllers must be implemented in a specific way such as:

     module.exports.personController = function(baseController, app){
         // Change the default plural name from persons to people baseController.plural = 'people';
         return baseController;

-//    Example of how to extend the base controller if you need to...
+        //Example of how to extend the base controller if you need to...
-//    var Controller = baseController.extend({
+        //var Controller = baseController.extend({
         //    toString: function(){
         //        // calls parent "toString" method without arguments
         //        return this._super(Controller, "toString") + this.name;
         //    }
-//    });
+        //});
     };

 From this basic framework a controller that implements get(id), list(), insert(json), update(id, json), remove(id).
 You may also add your own customer methods.